 5. View from Jin Mao Tower

-Jin Mao Tower is a skyscraper that lies next to the characteristic Pearl Tower and bottle opener-shaped Shanghai World Financial Center.
+The skyscraper Jin Mao Tower lies next to the characteristic Pearl Tower and bottle opener-shaped Shanghai World Financial Center.
 With an observation deck on the 88th floor this is one of the higher viewpoints in Shanghai.
 I especially recommend going at night to experience the spectacular Pearl Tower light show.
 Just be wary that it’s quite difficult to get good pictures at night due to window reflections.
 Don’t just look outside though, also peek down at the Grand Hyatt reception at the bottom of a massive drop in the middle of the building.
 Vertigo guaranteed.
 I went a few years ago and recently read that they’ve added an outdoors observation platform which looks scarily awesome.

 Metro: Lujiazui, follow the signs for Super Brand Mall

 I met up with a local friend in Shanghai and she took me out for dinner to the restaurant Bellagio located on the 8th floor of the Super Brand Mall.
 I loved the food so much that I went to the outlet on East Nanjing Road by myself a few days later.
 Together with Ajisen Noodle, this was my favourite must eat food in Shanghai.
 The sweet and sour fried fish is incredible!
 So much so, that I ordered a fish all to myself the second time because I loved it that much.
 Bellagio is a popular restaurant and at dinnertime you can expect to wait for a table, but it is definitely worth the wait.

 Metro: Huangpi South Road and then a 20 minute walk